tonghuikang/blog/_posts/2030-06-07-generative-recommenders.md

 ### Item representation

-- In the "baseline" implementation, each item is represented with a semantic ID triplet, and nothing else.
+In the "baseline" implementation, each item is represented with a semantic ID triplet, and nothing else.

-- Consider the alternatives
+Design decisions in the item representation
+- Information to include
     - Pure ID
         - Each item has its own ID
         - This is not sustainable in large scale recommendation systems